whitneyburton/portfolios/students/1806-front/mark-pearyer/template.md

  - Advanced Beginner Can articulate what is going on in the overall codebase and uses the correct terminology some of the time.
  - Proficient Can articulate what is going on in the codebase, line by line, using the correct terminology most of the time.
 Developer can speak to and answer questions that utilize technical vocabulary.
 ### (feedback to me)
+- sometimes things dont need to be in its own function if the cost is greater than the return.

 #### 2DoBox Pivot
 * [GitHub URL](https://github.com/Tobin-jn/2DoBox-Pivot)
 * [Original Assignment](http://frontend.turing.io/projects/2DoBox-Pivot-Mod1.html)